-CONCLUSIONS:
+RECOMMENDATION:

-Based on the analysis and findings as described above, Staff concludes that the proposed Historic Review located on the south side of 4th Ave., in the vicinity of 4th Ave. and miller St. and identified as Clackamas County Map 3-1E-01AA, TL 02200, 03600, and 03700, meets the requirements as described in the Oregon City Municipal Code by complying with the Conditions of Approval provided in this report.
-Therefore, the Community Development Director recommends the Historic Review Board approve file HR 16-09 with conditions, based upon the findings and exhibits contained in this staff report.
+Based on the analysis and findings as described above, Staff recommends that the proposed Modification for Historic Review located on the south side of 4th Ave., in the vicinity of 4th Ave. and miller St. and identified as Clackamas County Map 3-1E-01AA, TL 02200, 03600, and 03700, meets the requirements as described in the Oregon City Municipal Code by complying with the Conditions of Approval provided in this report.
+Therefore, the Community Development Director recommends the Historic Review Board approve file MD 17-01 - MD 17-06 with conditions, based upon the findings and exhibits contained in this staff report.